openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 There is a special accessibility use case where a message ID doesn't have a translation in the user's preferred locale, so we fall back to a default locale.
 In this case, the string would ideally be wrapped in a ``<span locale="....">`` tag to maintain the correct locale information for accessibility tools.
 In order to make sure that this string wrapping always happens, studio-frontend uses ``WrappedMessage``, a simple wrapper around the standard ``react-intl`` ``FormattedMessage`` component.

-frontend-platform does not wrap FormattedMessage in this way, and would need to if we want to implement similar behavior.
+*Note: frontend-platform does not wrap FormattedMessage in this way, and would need to if we want to implement similar behavior.*

 *********************
 Currency localization